Faithful, Reformational, Global

 Dennis Ngien

 Dr. Ngien brings a wealth of theological experience to the Christ School of Theology encompassing (but not limited to) prolific scholarship as well as mentoring those in professional ministry.
 Dr. Ngien's authorship includes books (such as Grace and Law in Galatians: Justification in Luther and Calvin, Paragon of Excellence: Luther's Sermons on I Peter, and Luther as a Spiritual Adviser: The Interface of Theology and Piety in Luther's Devotional Writings) and scholarship in theological journals (such as the International Journal of Systematic Theology and the Scottish Bulletin of Evangelical Theology).
-His writing is on-going, including a book entitled God's Most Earnest Purpose and Luther's Trinitarian Grammar of Faith in Luther set to release in 2026 from Fortress Press.
+His writing is on-going, including a book entitled God's Most Earnest Purpose: Luther on Fearing, Trusting, and Loving God set to release in 2026 from Fortress Press.
 He has many years of experience in teaching in higher education and was previously the Alister E. McGrath Chair of Christian Thought & Spirituality at Tyndale University, in Toronto, Canada.

 Education: